PolyU-Edge-Intelligence-Lab/Lab-Website/content/project/Embedded-Edge-Training/index.md

 ---
-title: 📊 Learn Data Science
-linkTitle: Embedded Edge Training Project
+title: Embedded Edge Training Project
 summary: An example of using Wowchemy's Book layout for publishing online courses.
 date: '2021-01-24'
 type: book